What are the disadvantages of a Personal Contract Purchase?

 You can’t sell the car to repay your debt

-A personal contract purchase is a form of secured finance, meaning the money borrowed is secured against the vehicle, which belongs to the finance company at all times until the final balloon is paid out (unlike a personal loan, which is unsecured).
+A personal contract purchase is a form of secured finance, meaning the money borrowed is secured against the vehicle (unlike a personal loan, which is unsecured).

 Is a PCP right for me?

-Broadly speaking, if you are likely to change your car in a few years’ time, then a PCP can be a cost-effective way to finance it.
-If you are going to keep it for longer than that, then you may well be better off with an HP and pay the car off in larger equal instalments instead of a few years of lower payments then a big hit at the end.
+Broadly speaking, if you are likely to change your car in a few years’ time, then a personal contract purchase can be a cost-effective way to finance it.
+If you are going to keep it for longer than that, then you may well be better off with a hire purchase and pay the car off in larger equal instalments instead of a few years of lower payments then a big hit at the end.

 A PCP works best if it runs its full course.
 If you are expecting your circumstances to remain pretty stable over the next few years and you have no real concerns about making your monthly payments for the entire duration of the agreement, a PCP may well be suitable.

 However, if your life circumstances change (job, family, marriage, divorce, relocation, etc.) and you need to get out of your agreement, a PCP can be a very expensive problem to have to deal with.